chachik/chachik.github.io/_posts/2020-02-12-technologies-for-mvp.md

 ### Summary:

 For sure, some technologies better suits your requirements and more beneficial in the long term perspective.
 But bad tech decisions on the MVP stage is a problem you can fix later, even if those fixes may be expensive.
-The issue you cannot postpone is not having customers.
+Not having customers is an issue that you cannot postpone.
 Thus, chase fast and cheap ways to build MVP and research the market.